skamradt/SVGIconViewer/README.md

 Specifying a user folder will allow the system to create a TImageCollection component, allowing quick pasting into your project as converted PNG files.

-This project includes icons from the [Microsoft fluent UI System Icons](https://github.com/microsoft/fluentui-system-icons) and the [tabler-icons](https://github.com/tabler/tabler-icons) public repositories.
-Please see the appopriate library for copyright and license information.
+This project includes icons from the [Microsoft fluent UI System Icons](https://github.com/microsoft/fluentui-system-icons), the [tabler-icons](https://github.com/tabler/tabler-icons) and [Bootstrap Icons](https://github.com/twbs/icons) public repositories.
+Please see the appopriate library for copyright and license information (currently all are MIT licensed).

 ## Support